reinaldosimoes/processing-storyboard/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest features.

-## 🔒 Security

-Please report any security vulnerabilities to us as described in our [Security Policy](SECURITY.md).

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.